SKY Airline Resumes Direct Santiago-El Calafate Flights: New Opportunity for Wholesalers

 SKY’s low-cost model requires considering that services like checked baggage, seat selection and meals have additional costs.
 When designing packages, it’s essential to include these extras in pricing—typically $30-50 USD for round-trip baggage—or clearly communicate they’re optional.
 The limited frequency of two weekly flights demands careful planning: itineraries must be structured around operating days (Mondays and Fridays), which may mean adjusting stay durations or combining with land extensions.

-This route’s return responds to proven demand from multiple segments.
+These Santiago El Calafate flights also allow international travelers arriving in Santiago to continue directly to Argentine Patagonia.
 The Chilean domestic market seeks glacier and nature experiences in Argentine Patagonia as an alternative to domestic destinations.
 For international tourism, Santiago functions as a strategic hub connecting flows from North America, Europe, Brazil, Peru, Colombia and Mexico.
 These travelers can now continue directly to El Calafate without flying to Buenos Aires first, significantly simplifying routing.

 The operating season (December-March) perfectly coincides with Patagonian high season: temperatures between 10-20°C, days with up to 17 hours of daylight, and full operation of tourism services.
 This period also captures southern hemisphere vacations, guaranteeing robust local and regional demand.